Kurt Waldheim: Election and Waldheim Affair

 Waldheim called the allegations, which grew in magnitude in the ensuing months, "pure lies and malicious acts".
 Nevertheless, he admitted that he had known about German reprisals: "Yes, I knew.
 I was horrified.
 But what could I do?
 I had either to continue to serve or be executed."
 He said that he had never fired a shot or even seen a partisan.
 His former immediate superior at the time stated that Waldheim had "remained confined to a desk".
-Former Austrian chancellor Bruno Kreisky, of Jewish origin, denounced the actions of the World Jewish Congress as an "extraordinary infamy", adding that Austrians would not "allow the Jews abroad to ... tell us who should be our President".
+Former Austrian chancellor Bruno Kreisky, who was Jewish, denounced the actions of the World Jewish Congress as an "extraordinary infamy", adding that Austrians would not "allow the Jews abroad to ... tell us who should be our President".

 Part of the reason for the controversy was Austria's refusal to address its national role in the Holocaust (many leading Nazis, including Adolf Hitler, had been born Austrians, and Austria became part of the Third Reich).
 Austria refused to pay compensation to victims of Nazism, and from 1970 onwards refused to investigate Austrian citizens who were senior Nazis.
 Stolen Jewish art remained public property a generation after the Waldheim affair.

 Because the revelations leading to the Waldheim affair came shortly before the presidential election, there has been speculation about the background of the affair.
 Declassified documents from the U.S. Central Intelligence Agency show that the CIA had been aware of some details of his wartime past since 1945.
 Information about Waldheim's wartime past was also previously published by a pro-German Austrian newspaper, Salzburger Volksblatt, during the 1971 presidential election campaign, including the claim of an SS membership, but the matter was supposedly regarded as unimportant or even advantageous for the candidate at that time.